 (Q) Do the right authorities license your center?

 Ensure the child care center is licensed and has all the legal rights to offer childcare services.
 Ask for the right documents, and the center must be able to provide them immediately.
 Also, consider the certification held by care providers at the center.
+Ask if all staff have undergone background checks and if staff are trained in CPR and first aid.
+Confirm that staff trained in early childhood development are responsible for the supervision and care of children.

 All these signs will indicate if the particular center is the legit and safe choice for your child.